 In Spring 2017, I returned to the Memory Lab as a Research Assistant to work on a project investigating the suitability of immersive virtual reality (presented via a head mounted display) as a potential tool for cognitive assessment and intervention in healthy older adults and people with Alzheimer’s disease.
 This pilot project was funded by Alzheimer’s Research UK Scotland Network Centre as part of a grant awarded to Dr Michael Craig (PI) and Dr Michaela Dewar (CoI).
 This project provided me with further experience of psychological testing and new skills in the application of virtual reality technology in research.
 Results from this project are very promising and I am hopeful that they will be published in the near future.

-In June 2018 I began working as a Research Assistant on a new project within the Memory Lab and Neurophysiology Lab.
+In June 2018 I began working as a Research Assistant on a new project within the Memory Lab.
 This project is investigating how the brain processes new memories in the minutes that follow new learning, and how this process changes in older age and Alzheimer’s disease.
 Specifically, I will use low-density EEG methods in healthy older adults to record brain activity as people complete a memory test procedure.
 This project could yield important implications for our understanding of memory in older populations, and for the development of new mobile diagnostic methods for Alzheimer’s Disease.
 Like my previous position, this project is supported by Alzheimer’s Research UK Scotland Network Centre as part of a grant awarded to Dr Michael Craig (PI), Dr Michaela Dewar (CoI), and Dr Mario Parra (CoI) (Heriot-Watt Neurophysiology Lab).
 This project will provide me with new skills in conducting psychological research with electrophysiological (EEG) recordings.

 Aside from my Research Assistant role, I volunteer for Alzheimer Scotland in my local area.
 In this role I provide social and emotional support for those affected by dementia.
 I’ve found that my research experience has provided people with comfort, an ease in understanding information and a knowledge of how to avoid false information when doing independent research.
 I am also passionate about supporting equality and have been involved in “LGBT Health & Wellbeing” as both a social events and wellbeing volunteer.
 In my role as a volunteer, I provide social support, encouraging people to interact with each other, provide information about LGBT events and assist in quarterly event planning.
 As a wellbeing volunteer, I facilitate discussion around mental health, perceptions of the LGBTQIA+ communities and encourage members to be open as far as they are comfortable.